 A health professional will ask you about your drug use, your family and living situation, and any other contributing factors that the person wishes to disclose.
 The doctor may request a urine or saliva sample.

-There are a range of treatment options available, depending on the individual’s needs.
+There is a range of treatment options available, depending on the individual’s needs.
 These include:

 - Support groups.